MTU Aero expects Boeing to offer two engines for 737 successor

-FRANKFURT, Feb 8 (Reuters) - German aircraft engine maker MTU Aero Engines expects Boeing to offer two jet engines for the successor model to its 737 plane, its chief executive told a weekly paper, adding this could double MTU’s market share in the segment.
+FRANKFURT (Reuters) - German aircraft engine maker MTU Aero Engines (MTXGn.DE) expects Boeing (BA.N) to offer two jet engines for the successor model to its 737 plane, its chief executive told a weekly paper, adding this could double MTU’s market share in the segment.

-Airbus offers engines from two manufacturers for its A320neo aircraft: CFM International LEAP, a 50-50 joint venture between GE and France’s Safran; and United Technologies’ Pratt & Whitney, which is being supplied by MTU Aero Engines.
+Airbus (AIR.PA) offers engines from two manufacturers for its A320neo aircraft: CFM International LEAP, a 50-50 joint venture between GE (GE.N) and France’s Safran (SAF.PA); and United Technologies’ (UTX.N) Pratt & Whitney, which is being supplied by MTU Aero Engines.

 For the latest version of its 737 model, Boeing offers jet engines from CFM International LEAP.